telerik/xaml-docs/controls/radgridview/columns/columntypes/column-types-multicolumncomboboxcolumn.md

 ---
-title: MultiColumnComboBoxColumn Column
+title: MultiColumnComboBox Column
-page_title: MultiColumnComboBoxColumn Column
+page_title: MultiColumnComboBox Column
-description: MultiColumnComboBoxColumn Column
+description: The MultiColumnComboBox column is represented by a standard TextBlock in view mode, and with RadMultiColumnComboBox control in edit mode.
 slug: radgridview-columns-column-types-multicolumncombobox-column
 tags: multicolumncombobox,column
 published: True
 position: 12
 ---

-# MultiColumnComboBoxColumn Column
+# MultiColumnComboBox Column

-The __GridViewMultiColumnComboBoxColumn__ derives from [GridViewBoundColumnBase]({%slug radgridview-columns-column-types-boundcolumnbase%}).
-In view mode it is represented by a standard TextBlock whereas in edit mode the [RadMultiColumnComboBox]({%slug multicolumncombobox-overview%}) component is used.
+__GridViewMultiColumnComboBoxColumn__ derives from [GridViewBoundColumnBase]({%slug radgridview-columns-column-types-boundcolumnbase%}).
+In view mode it is represented by a standard TextBlock, whereas in edit mode the [RadMultiColumnComboBox]({%slug multicolumncombobox-overview%}) component is used.
 Here is a list of its most important properties:

 * __DataMemberBinding__: Allows you to specify the binding to the property, whose value you want to display in the column.